Welfare of pets

 Selling animals

 Pets may not be sold to anyone younger than 16.
-Animals for sale may not be displayed in a shop window.
+Animals for sale may not be displayed in shop windows.
 The person selling the animal must give the buyer written information about the animal. -

 Breeding animals

-Professional or hobby breeders may not breed with animals that have serious defects, diseases or behaviour problems.
-Bitches may not have more than one litter every 12 months.
+Professional or hobby breeders may not use animals that have serious genetic defects, diseases or behaviour problems for breeding purposes.
+Female dogs may not have more than one litter over a 12-month period.
+Female cats may not have more than two litters in 12 months, or more than three litters in 24 months.

 Tackling the problem of aggressive dogs